MandMsina/pseudorandom-number-generators/README.md

 5. Xorshift

 random_generators.h that includes function generate() to generate N random numbers by using the selected algorithm. </br>
-main.c includes main() function that provides a console interface to use generate()
+main.c includes main() function that provides a russian console interface to use generate()